 “In this sense we may truly say that the good soul is the forgetful.
 It flees multiplicity; it seeks to escape the unbounded by drawing all to unity, for only thus is it free from entanglement, light-footed, self-conducted.
 Thus it is that even in this world the soul which has the desire of the other [The Good or The One] is passing away, amid its actual life, all that is foreign to that order.
 While it is in the heavenly regions it puts away more again.
 Little of what is gathered here is taken with it to the Intellectual Realm.”
 (285).

 In any case, there is one of Plotinus’ interesting arguments for why the forms of memory loss with which we are familiar need not, on the one hand, imply the non-existence of the soul or the permanent loss of memory and, on the other hand, why the loss of many memories from this world is not necessarily an evil to begin with.
 Of course, in order for his argument to persuasive a more rigorous account of, on the one hand, the soul’s existence and, on the other hand, the irreducibility of desires and intentions to the brain’s emergent and/or non-emergent properties is desirable.
-I will offer what I take to be his most powerful argument that addresses both concerns in a post coming soon.
+I will offer what I take to be his most powerful argument that addresses both concerns in a future post.

 For my post on whether or not the brain is a transmitter, go here.